SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-SkipAssets**: Disable loading asset bundles and Workshop content.
 This is useful for quickly iterating on serverside code.

+**-ScrollViewSensitivity** *float*: Multiplier for uGUI scroll view distance travelled when rolling the mouse wheel.

 **-TimeOverlay**: Show seconds since startup under FPS in the upper-left corner.

 **-ui_scale**: UI scale override.
 A common usage is to set UI scale back to its default scaling, with ``-ui_scale 1``.